lkorth/lukekorth.com/_posts/2012-04-25-not-enough-time.md

 [Pebble Watch](http://www.kickstarter.com/projects/597507018/pebble-e-paper-watch-for-iphone-and-android),
-I've been looked for a *good* smart watch for a while and I think this one could be it and being an [Android developer](https://play.google.com/store/search?q=luke+korth), I love that is has an SDK, there are going to be so many cool and useful things to do for this watch.
+I've been looked for a *good* smart watch for a while and I think this one could be it and being an [Android developer](https://play.google.com/store/search?q=luke+korth), I love that is has an SDK, there are going to be so many cool and useful things to do with this watch.

 My current research on botnets isn't turning out quite as I had hoped, but at the end hopefully I'll have a little something to show for it.
 I'm looking forward